MicrosoftDocs/cloud-adoption-framework/docs/relocate/evaluate.md

 ---
-title: Evaluate
+title: How to evaluate a cloud workload for relocation.
-description: How to evaluate workload so you can pick the best relocation methods and tools
+description: How to evaluate workload so you can pick the best relocation methods and tools.
 author: SomilGanguly
 ms.author: ssumner
 ms.date: 2/3/2023